webdev-dave/reddit-museum/README.md

 ## To Do List

+- genre selector bug (loads new genre but stays stuck on AI)
 - work on main slice reducer "changeGenre"
 - move useEffect on fetch request from PostContainer.js to Main.js
 - add box shadow to posts